 Plan 1 shows the future urban structure proposed in the Toolern Precinct Structure Plan, June 2022.
+It is a reproduction of Plan 5 in the Toolern Precinct Structure Plan, June 2022.

 Plan 1 to Schedule 3 to Clause 37.07